Octatum/SmileAbroad/content/blog/2018-10-11-what-i-wish-i’d-known-and-what-you-should-know-about-going-to-mexico-for-medical-travel-purposes.md

 Well, it is a tourist’s playground after-all.
 The mountain views, an oasis in the desert, the cultural experience, and the food; oh! the food!
 Have we mentioned how all these high-quality services are only a fraction of the cost?
 They are.
 Insurance costs are sky-rocketing, and these services at home can be pricey.
 Imagine saving up to an average of 75% on certain procedures’ costs.

 I get it.
 It’s okay to be skeptical!
-But let NeighborHealth provide you with peace of mind during your trip.
-With your free personalized itinerary – we can connect you to our network certified specialists, provide you with discounted entry to tourist attractions and special accommodation rates with NeighborHealth partners.
+But let SmileAbroadCo provide you with peace of mind during your trip.
+With your free personalized itinerary – we can connect you to our network certified specialists, provide you with discounted entry to tourist attractions and special accommodation rates with SmileAbroadCo partners.

 _Come and see what we can do for you, our neighbor. _

-_We are NeighborHealth are committed to ensuring your safety and providing you with unparalleled service._
+_We are SmileAbroadCo are committed to ensuring your safety and providing you with unparalleled service._